Private Mortgage Insurance & How it Works

 If mortgage insurance is canceled, will I receive a refund for pre-paid premiums?

-If the mortgage insurance was financed at the time of origination and is canceled prior to its maturity you may be entitled to a refund if the refundable option was chosen at time of origination.
+If the mortgage insurance was financed at the time of origination and is canceled prior to its maturity you may be entitled to a refund if the refundable option was chosen at the time of origination.
 However, if there was no refund/limited option, this would negate any option for a refund.
-When PMI is cancelled, the lender has 45 days to refund applicable premiums.
+When PMI is canceled, the lender has 45 days to refund applicable premiums.

 Can I choose the mortgage insurance company and compare rates?

 No. You cannot choose the mortgage insurance company, negotiate premiums, or shop for a provider.
 However, you can do that with homeowners insurance if you're looking to save more money on your monthly payments.

 Can mortgage insurance be canceled on an FHA loan, after the LTV has reached 80% or less?

 Please refer to your lender about when you will be able to cancel your mortgage insurance.

 How are mortgage insurance escrows applied to the payment?

 Lenders collect monies on escrow and remits to PMI when the premium is due.
 Typically lenders collect 14 months of premiums at a home loan closing.
 Twelve months of the premium is paid to PMI as the initial premium.
-The remaining two months is used to start the escrow account.
+The remaining two months are used to start the escrow account.
 The borrower then pays a percentage going forward that is applied to the escrow account.

 As my home equity goes up, will my premium payments go down?

 Not usually.
 These questions will have to be answered by your lender because investor and state requirements have a wide variance.
 Click here to see active states for American Financing.